 We've seen how much legislation is nominated as a whole, but the graphic above represents a distinct measure of the bills that were actually passed by the House and Senate to become binding law.

+Less than 1 in 10 proposed bills were ultimately signed.
 During the current Congress, 480 Republican-sponsored bills have become law (about 1.59 per Republican lawmaker) as well as 239 Democrat-sponsored bills (1.02 for each Democratic legislator).
 In pages of legislation, this equals 4,778 pages of laws sponsored by Republicans and a mere 1,012 from Democratic politicians.

 This Republican skew, with two Republican-sponsored bills passing for every one Democrat-sponsored bill, demonstrates the ability of the current Republican majority to exercise a great degree of control over which bills will ultimately be made laws.